jjmarrue/admin-dashboard/README.md

-# admin-dashboard
+# Admin Dashboard
-A sample admin dashboard built on CSS Grid.
+A sample admin dashboard built on CSS Grid and Flexbox.
+This project was created for The Odin Project.